New to Booking Import? Read the first article in this series for an introduction to the Booking Import feature.

 Click on the Booking ID to view the full details and ensure the data is imported correctly.

-Note that if the imported booking dates are outside of the default Next 30 days filter in the Booking Index, then you have to adjust the report start and end dates accordingly to see your imported bookings.
+Note that if the imported booking dates are outside the default Next 30 days filter in the Booking Index, you have to adjust the report start and end dates accordingly to see your imported bookings.

 Import limitationsBack to top